hharryyf/codeforcepractice/README.md

 product of the corresponding function for all primes of N. Then, if we use an induction proof, we could get the result we want. https://codeforces.com/contest/1097/problem/D

+802. Hogathon (MCMF)
+We should observe that the grid is "bipartite", which should remind us that this is a flow problem.
+Since K is very small, we can take the top 100 (cell1, cell2) pairs where cell1 and cell2 are adjacent and val[cell1] + val[cell2] is in the top100 largest values.
+Then, we could build a bipartite graph and set the edge capacity between cell1 and cell2 to be 1 and cost to be -val[cell1] - val[cell2] and the edge capacity between src and cell1, cell2 and target to be 1.
+Then, simply run the MCMF algorithm. https://vjudge.net/problem/CodeChef-HOGON